Updated July 26, 2023

 Overview of Negative Correlation example

-A negative correlation is a type of statistical measure which is used to describe the relationship between two variables.
-A negative correlation happens when one variable increases when other decreases and vice versa.
-Assets with such characteristics are used by portfolio managers in order to diversify the portfolio, decrease or mitigate the risk.
+A negative correlation is a statistical measure used to describe the relationship between two variables.
+A negative correlation happens when one variable increases when the other decreases and vice versa.
+Portfolio managers use assets with such characteristics to diversify the portfolio and decrease or mitigate the risk.

 Examples of Negative Correlation

 Examples of Negative Correlation are as Follows: